evoactivity/ember-svg-jar/docs/configuration.md

 Type: `String`
 Default: `'/assets/symbols.svg'`

-A path to the SVG file (symbols-container) that will content all SVG images for this strategy combined as symbol elements.
+A path to the SVG file (symbols-container) that will contain all SVG images for this strategy combined as symbol elements.

 The symbols-container file example: